 Is it necessary to consult a veterinarian before introducing new supplements to my dog’s regimen?

 A dog’s gut microbiome (bacteria found in the digestive tract) has a big influence on gut function.
 Some dogs may be missing key beneficial gut bacteria that are found in healthy dogs.
 Those missing bacteria often perform crucial roles in the digestive system, like supporting digestion.
-You may consider testing your dog’s gut function with a microbiome test kit and sharing the results with you veterinarian.
-Learn more about testing your dog's gut microbiome.
+AnimalBiome's Gut Health Test report provides personalized dietary recommendations and nutritional supplements based on the composition of your dog's gut microbiome.
+Each report offers a detailed list of the bacteria living in your dog's gut, and compares the types and proportions of bacteria to our healthy dog database.
+You can share the results with your veterinarian or review them with AnimalBiome.
+Learn more about importance of testing your dog's gut microbiome.